 “Brody was one of the guys that I talked to a lot and he was pushing me into it.
 I was one of those guys that got dragged into wrestling,” said Beard.
 “I wasn’t really trained, I was talked into it.”

-James gave into the persuasion of his wrestling friends, and in 1985, he started working part -time as a referee in the sport of professional wrestling.
+James gave in to the persuasion of his wrestling friends, and in 1985, he started working part-time as a referee in the sport of professional wrestling.
 At that particular time in his life, he thought he was a little too old to think about being a wrestler, even though he grew up being athletic.

 “I thought that I would enjoy being on the creative side of things.
 I always liked dissecting things and I always tried to figure things out,” said Beard.
 “I thought being a referee might lead to working behind the scenes in wrestling.”

 He started out by officiating smaller events and some local independent shows around the Dallas and Ft.
 Worth areas.
-One of his very first matches to referee was a contest between Bruiser Brody and Abdullah the Butcher.
+One of his very first matches to officiate was a contest between Bruiser Brody and Abdullah the Butcher.
 When these two wrestlers stepped into the ring together, they had a reputation for a brutal and chaotic wrestling style that usually ended up outside of the ring for most of the match.